-Once the buyer has been refunded, we consider the cancellation to be complete.
+Once the buyer has been refunded, we consider the cancellation complete.

 If the buyer paid with a method other than PayPal:

-You have 10 business days to refund the buyer's original payment method.
+You have 10 business days to refund the buyer via their original payment method.

-Once you issue the refund, we ask the buyer to let us know that they received it.
+Once you issue the refund, we ask the buyer to let us know they received it.